More cheap scanner reviews.

 Adjustments

 You can actually make some minor adjustments to your photo, before scanning it.
-You can adjust the brightness, and the with an “RGB” adjustment, where you set the colors – Red, Green & Blue – individually to get the color tone you want on the photo.
+You can adjust the brightness, and the color with an “RGB” adjustment, where you set the colors – Red, Green & Blue – individually to get the color tone you want on the photo.

 But it wouldn’t be wise to start making adjustments when all you have to go by is a very small and properly not very accurate LCD screen.